rseward/gptengineer-qwencoder/README.md

 # gptengineer-qwencoder

-GPU Enabled llama-cpp-server container suitable for integration with gptengineer
+GPU Enabled llama-cpp-server container suitable for integration with gpt-engineer project

 ## Goal

 Boot strap a GPU enabled docker container to run llama-cpp[server] suitable to host the Qwen2.5-Coder model.

-The gptengineer project is an early attempt of an GenAI project to auto generate code for simple projects.
+The gpt-engineer project is an early attempt of an GenAI project to auto generate code for simple projects.
 The project provides OpenAI support out of the box.
 It also allows integration with open models as well.
 However the project's documentation is critical of the CodeLlama model they developed against a year ago.